 This article is third in a 4-part series.
 In Part 1, we discussed why to set revenue goals.
-Last week in Part 2, we reviewed five ways to set revenue targets for 2019.
+Last week in Part 2, we reviewed five ways to set revenue targets for next year.
 Here in Part 3, we’ll discuss how to turn your goals into a revenue plan.
-Next week in Part 4, we’ll review how to improve your chance of HITTING your revenue goals in 2019.
+Next week in Part 4, we’ll review how to improve your chance of HITTING your revenue goals next year.

 What’s a Revenue Plan?

 A revenue plan converts your annual revenue goal into quarterly and monthly targets, including how many “units” you’ll need to sell to reach those targets.

 For instance, a $10 million revenue goal requires selling an average of $2.5 million a quarter—and an average of $833,333 a month.
 If you want to help a maximum of 20 active clients, that means the clients need to average ~$42K/month apiece.

 Turning Your Revenue Goals into a Revenue Plan